Fatima-hub333/Portfolio_Website/README.md

 > Personal Portfolio Website

 This is a Portfolio Website which shares details about my projects, my skills, my technical stacks information &amp; all.
+This website use CSS custom properties to be as customizable as possible, Use Flexbox & Grid.

 <!-- ![screenshot](images/base/Capstone-1.png) -->